Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things

-In the electromagnetic domain, surveys have addressed analog front-end units in the terahertz ($\si{\tera\hertz}$) band as the interface between implanted nanosensors and the outside world, see \cite{yang2020comprehensive}.
-Due to the plasmonic effect observed in graphene materials, the distinctive relevance of this particular frequency band resides in the existence of signal generators (see \cite{dong2020recent}) and antennas (see \cite{saeed2021body-centric, abadal2019graphenebased}) that can be miniaturized to a few microns long and wide.
-Different from the $\si{\tera\hertz}$ band, recent surveys also pointed to optics with nano-lasers and nano-antennas, $\si{\mega\hertz}$ system frequencies with magnetoelectric antennas based on nano-electromechanical devices, or even to non-radiative techniques, either coupling-based or wave-based, such as galvanic coupling or ultrasound~\cite{abadal2024electromagnetic}.
+In the electromagnetic domain, surveys have addressed analog front-end units in the terahertz ($\si{\tera\hertz}$) band as a possible interface between implanted nanosensors and the outside world, as in~\cite{yang2020comprehensive}.
+In graphene materials, the plasmonic effect observed at this frequency band is of particular applicability due to the existence of signal generators~\cite{dong2020recent} and antennas~\cite{saeed2021body-centric, abadal2019graphenebased} that can be miniaturized to a few microns in length and width.
+Besides the $\si{\tera\hertz}$ band, recent surveys also pointed to optical bands exploiting nano-lasers and nano-antennas, megahertz ($\si{\mega\hertz}$) frequencies with magnetoelectric antennas based on nano-electromechanical devices, and to non-radiative techniques, either coupling-based or wave-based, such as galvanic coupling or ultrasound~\cite{abadal2024electromagnetic}.

-In particular, some surveys have focused on technological advances in signal generation and antennas, which become enablers of this approach \cite{saeed2021body-centric, abadal2024electromagnetic}, while other survey materials focused on protocol and system design aspects~\cite{lemic2021survey}.
 Furthermore, several works have summarized potential healthcare-related applications of $\si{\tera\hertz}$ networks \cite{saeed2021body-centric, yin2022biomedical}, including {(i)} ultra-precise detection and localization of diseases with nanomachines flowing in the human blood system \cite{canovascarrasco2020understanding, lemic2021survey}, and {(ii)} brain-computer interfaces enabled by a wireless interaction with the human brain \cite{moioli2021neurosciences} even down to single neurons \cite{jornet2023nanonetworking}.
-Notably, however, none of the existing works on the electromagnetic side of nanonetworks point to {AI}/{ML} as a possible tool to aid in the modeling of communication or the design of protocols.
+Notably, however, none of the existing work on the electromagnetic side of nanonetworks identifies {AI}/{ML} as a potential tool for modeling communication or protocol design.